kubernetes-sigs/nat64/README.md

 ### DNS64

-The main problem with DNS64 in Kubernetes is that the DNS service use to be implemented as a Deployment, so the Pods only can communicate via IPv6 with the upstream DNS server.
-This is one of the main problems why we need this solution, to be able to get rid from this [hack we have to use in KIND](https://github.com/kubernetes-sigs/kind/blob/7c2f6c1dcd332c039ac3e7d3e3dc0dd1ec2e6a6d/hack/ci/e2e-k8s.sh#L213-L238) , since the Github runners are IPv4 only.
+The main problem with DNS64 in Kubernetes is that the DNS service use to be implemented as a Deployment, so the Pods can only communicate via IPv6 with the upstream DNS server.
+This is one of the main problems why we need this solution, to be able to get rid of this [hack we have to use in KIND](https://github.com/kubernetes-sigs/kind/blob/7c2f6c1dcd332c039ac3e7d3e3dc0dd1ec2e6a6d/hack/ci/e2e-k8s.sh#L213-L238), since the Github runners are IPv4 only.

 We can just forward requests to [a public DNS64 server](https://developers.google.com/speed/public-dns/docs/dns64), also CoreDNS has a [DNS64 plugin](https://coredns.io/plugins/dns64/)